Policing & Community Safety Initiatives

 What is being done to advance police reform?

-- In August 2022, Dr. Cedric Alexander was sworn in as the City of Minneapolis’ first Community Safety Commissioner.
-Alexander oversees the mayor’s proposed Office of Community Safety, which will integrate five departments: 911, Fire, the Office of Emergency Management, Police, and Neighborhood Safety (formerly known as the Office of Violence Prevention).
+- In 2022, the City of Minneapolis added the role of Community Safety Commissioner.
+The Commissioner oversees the Office of Community Safety, which integrates five departments: 911, Fire, the Office of Emergency Management, Police, and Neighborhood Safety (formerly known as the Office of Violence Prevention).
 The Commissioner leads the strategic planning necessary for the development of the City’s comprehensive approach to community safety.

 - In November 2022, the Minneapolis City Council approved Mayor Jacob Frey's nomination of Newark Deputy Mayor Brian O’Hara to serve as the next Minneapolis Chief of Police.